 1. Perception of significance

-When employees experience the positive impact the organisation and their work have on their environment, this will lead to a higher level of involvement.
+When employees understand that their work content and organisation have an impact on the environment, this will lead to higher involvement.
 That is why it is important for employees not to lose sight of the final product that is being created, even when they are not directly responsible for it.

 2. Fulfilled expectations